 Possible side effects

-Every patient reacts differently to chemo, and hence side effects can vary from being minimum to severe.
-Even after so much improvement chemo has many side effects.
+Every patient reacts differently to chemo, and hence side effects can vary from being minimal to severe.
+Even after so much improvement, chemo has many side effects.
 So, you need to talk to your specialist to get a better idea about the possible side effects.
 Some of the side effects can be loss of hair, diarrhoea, fatigue, nausea or vomiting, constipation, bruises, etc.

 Types of cancers using palliative chemotherapy

-One can be prescribed palliative chemo treatment for several types of cancer.
+One can be prescribed palliative chemotreatment for several types of cancer.
 Doctors look at the stage of cancer rather than the type of cancer before opting for this treatment.
-Type of cancer does play a role while choosing the type of chemo drugs.
+Type of cancer does play a role in choosing the type of chemo drugs.
 But, certain cancers show more benefits than the others like pancreatic cancer, non-small lung cancer, and breast cancer.

 What should you ask your doctor?